 In a lecture in 1976, Ram Dass said that “psychedelic chemicals have a capacity to cut through places where you are attached and clinging, to set them aside and show you a possibility.
 The problem is that they don’t allow you to become the possibility, they only show you the possibility.”

 Popular psychedelics that have been purported to cause ego death experiences include psilocybin, LSD, DMT, and Ayahuasca.

 Spiritual Practices: The Four Yogas

-There are a number of spiritual practices that claim to result in ego death.
+There are a number of spiritual practices that claim to ultimately result in ego death.
 For clarity, I’ll characterize them under the three Yogas mentioned in the Bhagavad Gita and the fourth as included in the Yoga Sutras of Patanjali.
 Obviously keep in mind that while emphasis on each of these paths will vary depending on the individual and traditional, they are not mutually exclusive, and there is a degree of overlap.

 Karma Yoga (The Path of Action)

 Karma Yoga believes that right action, doing the morally right thing, is a form of prayer or spiritual practice and can result in the dissolution of the ego.
 This practice is all about making your daily actions aligned with your spiritual philosophy.
 This may be living a life of service or selflessness, such as providing for others.

 Because we come from an individualist culture, Bhakti Yoga, which is focused on worship, is often the most difficult path for Westerners to grasp.
 It can however, be the one that leads to the most fundamental change with regard to sense of self.
 In this path, practitioners are committed to cultivating the highest love for god in any form that may be culturally appropriate.
 Another way to consider this is the act of seeing the divine in everything around them.